AADavin/Zombi/README.md

 With this method is possible to simulate genes that evolve inside the species tree independent from other genes.
 Genes families evolve inside the species tree undergoing events of duplications, transfers and losses.
 This method however, does not provide any information regarding the position of the different genes within the genomes, but technically simulating a large number of independent gene families it is possible to study the presence or absence of different genes in different positions of the species tree to recover genomes.
 In this case genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
-This method uses **gene-wise** rates and it is to simulate as many gene families as wanted.
+This method uses **gene-wise** rates.
 ### **Generating sequences (S)** ###

 **This is not written yet**